lazychaser/laravel-nestedset/README.markdown

 ### Schema

 Storing hierarchies in a database requires additional columns for the table, so these fields need to be included in the migration.
-There is a helper for this:
+Also, the root node is required.
+So, basic migration looks like this:

 ```php
 <?php